Asymptotic bounds on quantum partial search algorithm and its applications to parallel search: Quantum search algorithms

 We observe that the GRK algorithm is faster than Grover algorithm by a factor $c_\text{GRK}\sqrt b$ with $c_\text{GRK} = \sqrt 3/2-\pi/6\approx 0.3424$.

 It has been proven that the speedup of the quantum partial search algorithm over the standard Grover search is at most a factor of $\sqrt b$ \cite{grover2004partial}.
 The factor $\sqrt b$ is tight because any further improvement would imply the existence of a full search protocol (via a sequential partial search algorithm) faster than Grover's algorithm, which is impossible, given Grover's algorithm has been proven to be query-optimal.
 A key open question, however, is whether other operator sequences, such as interplay between global and local Grover operators, could yield a larger speedup factor $c\sqrt b$ with $c>c_\text{GRK}\approx 0.3424$.
 This raises the fundamental question of whether the GRK sequence is strictly optimal among all possible sequences.
-In the following, we comprehensively compare all admissible operator sequences to provide compelling evidence for the strict optimality of the GRK algorithm.
+In the following, we compare admissible operator sequences and provide numerical evidence supporting the GRK sequence as the optimizing ansatz in the cases examined.